 The only difference between AceMoney Lite (the free version) and its big brother AceMoney is that you can’t manage multiple accounts, which is good news for those wanting it solely for personal use.
 It allows you to track your spending, create and manage budgets, track investments and plan debt and mortgage payments.
 You can also combine AceMoney Lite with online banking and use it in business transactions on places like eBay and use it to track orders/purchases on the likes of PayPal or RegNow.
 Although a native Windows application, AceMoney Lite runs just as well on Linux and MacOS.

 This personal accounting application may require a little time in setting up but once you get going it’s simple to use.
 Options are arranged in tabs, making access to each section quick and easy, and once you’ve got your finances arranged the application allows reports to be generated and presented in a number of ways.
 Other features include multiple account management, expenditure and receipt categories, scheduling future transactions and reconciliation.
 Grisbi can also manage multiple currencies, and although the default setting is in Euro it can easily be changed to a currency that suits the user.
 Grisbi is available for Windows, Linux and Mac.

 With the tagline, ‘the free online tool to regain control of your financial life’, MoneyTrackin’ has a clean, simple interface, which makes it easy to use for both personal and small business money management.
 In addition, there is a shared expenses feature, which is perfect for housemates who want to make sure their finances don’t spiral out of control, or for couples wanting to budget for their next trip abroad.
-MoneyTrackin’ is also accessible via your mobile, so would suit the obsessive budgeter in your life.
+MoneyTrackin’ is also accessible via your mobile, so would suit those with an obsession to maintain their budget.